marco2501/LoLUpdater/README.md

 [Download .Net4.5.2](http://www.microsoft.com/en-us/download/confirmation.aspx?id=42643)

+I if you have installed previous versions of lolupdater i suggest you reinstall LoL.

 Installation
 ============
 Put files in right location

 	League must be installed on “X:\Riot Games\League of Legends” (X = any drive letter)